xJonathanLEI/substrate-contracts-workshop/2/creating-an-event.md

 > Note: `value` does not need a `Some()`, as the value is not stored in an `Option`.

-We want to emit a Foo event every time that a transfer takes place.
+We want to emit a Transfer event every time that a transfer takes place.
 In the ERC-20 template that we have been working on, this occurs in two places: first, during the `new` call, and second, every time that `transfer_from_to` is called.

 ## Your Turn!